-The decision of the hearing officer is final unless it can be demonstrated that one of the following has occurred:
+Except as expressly indicated elsewhere herein, the decision of the hearing officer is final unless it can be demonstrated that one of the following has occurred:

-- There is relevant, new information that was not available at the time of the hearing and that reasonably could have altered the outcome. - The Conduct Review Process, as outlined, was not followed.
+- There is relevant, new information that was not available at the time of the hearing and that reasonably could have altered the outcome of responsibility. - The Conduct Review Process, as outlined, was not followed.

 To request an appeal, a student must submit a request in writing to Community Standards and Conduct.
-The request must be submitted within five business days after the date of notification of the outcome of the hearing and must state clearly the basis for the appeal.
+Written appeals must be submitted using the Appeal Request Form.
+Only appeals submitted using the online form will be considered.
+The request must be submitted within five business days after the date of notification of the outcome of the hearing.
+The appeal must state clearly the basis for the appeal and explain how any of these grounds would have reasonably altered the outcome of responsibility.
 Students should include any supporting information or documentation that is relevant to their appeal request.
+Disagreement with the sanctions imposed shall not constitute grounds for appeal.